 Annual Floodplain Notification.
-Each year, in March, the City notifies all homeowners and residents living in a 100-year floodplain that their properties are subject to flooding and informs them of what steps they can take to protect their residences and families, including the purchase of flood insurance.
+Each year, in March, the City notifies all property owners and residents living in a 100-year floodplain that their properties are subject to flooding and informs them of what steps they can take to protect their residences and families, including the purchase of flood insurance.

 Annual Repetitive Loss Area Notification.
-Property owners in Repetitive Loss Area #4 are notified annually that their structures are in a Repetitive Loss Area, and are potentially subject to damage from overland flow flooding.
+Residents in Repetitive Loss Area #28 are notified annually that their properties are in a Repetitive Loss Area, and are potentially subject to damage storm sewer backup and overland flow.

 Property Owners/Residents Notification.
-Property owners and occupants were advised of the Repetitive Loss Area study and analysis by letter, were sent a questionnaire soliciting information and input, and asked to contact the City for more information or a copy of the completed RLA Plan.
+Property owners and residents/occupants were advised of the Repetitive Loss Area study and analysis by letter, were sent a questionnaire soliciting information and input, and asked to contact the City for more information or a copy of the completed RLA Plan.

 Public Participation and Involvement.
-City Staff/Consultants interviewed property owners to brief them on the Repetitive Loss Area Analysis Study/Plan, receive their input, and discuss possible mitigation measures.
+City Staff/Consultants interviewed property owners and residents to brief them on the Repetitive Loss Area Analysis Study/Plan, receive their input, and discuss possible mitigation measures.

 Property Owner Response to Notifications.
-There have been no responses to notification from property owners and residents in RLA #4.
+There have been no responses to notification from property owners and residents in RLA #28.